Table of Contents

 Get into the habit of measuring your dog’s food portions.
 Feeding the right amount will keep your dog fit, save cash on pet food, pet products and vet bills.

 80. Pet sitters over kennels

 If you do have to use a service, then remember that pet sitters are often up to 50% cheaper than boarding kennels.
-Use one of the best dog boarding service apps out there to find a sitter that’s affordable.
+Use some of those dog boarding service apps out there to find a sitter that's affordable.

 81. Favor barters